Central values of zeta functions of non-Galois cubic fields: Conditional computation of the first moment of

-We have seen in Lemma~\ref{gDetermineE} that the value $e_{k_1}(f)$ depends only on the splitting type of $g$ modulo all the primes dividing $q_1$, and on whether $\alpha$ is a single or double root modulo all the primes dividing $q_1$.
-It is clear that $e_{k_2}(g)$ is defined via congruence conditions modulo $m_1^3$.
-The first claim of the lemma now follows from the bijection.
+Next, since $\lambda_{n_1}(f)=0$ if $\alpha$ corresponds to a double root of $g$ modulo some prime $p\mid (q_1,n_1)$, and $\lambda_{n_1}(f)=1$ otherwise, it is easy to see that $\lambda_{n_1}(f)$ can be expressed as a congruence function on $g$ defined modulo $(q_1,n_1)$.
+Finally, we have seen in Lemma~\ref{gDetermineE} that the value $e_{k_1}(f)$ depends only on the splitting type of $g$ modulo all the primes dividing $q_1$, and on whether $\alpha$ is a single or double root modulo all the primes dividing $q_1$.
+It is thus clear that $e_{k_1}(f)$ can also be expressed as a congruence function on $g$ defined via congruence conditions modulo $q_1$.
+The first claim of the lemma now follows.

 The bounds in the second claim of the lemma are immediate since $\lambda_{n_1}$, $e_{k_1}$ and $e_{k_2}$, each are bounded by $\ll_\epsilon n_1^\epsilon$, $\ll_\epsilon k_1^\epsilon$ and $\ll_\epsilon k_2^\epsilon$, respectively (see Proposition~\ref{ekbound} and the examples just before Proposition \ref{Efs} for the claims regarding $e_{k_i}$). \end{proof}